manparvesh/MissedCallRegistration/README.md

 # MissedCallRegistration

-Android application for Sahayak Society to save the missed call numbers in a person's Google drive.
+One can login using their google account.
+Whenever a missed call is detected, the number is saved in a file in the person's Google Drive.